zzaakiirr/ozon_best_price_bot/README.md

-# ozon_best_price_bot
+# About

-Bot for getting best price of product presented in ozon Data storing & reading via Google sheets
+Bot for updating product prices to match "Best Price" in Ozon marketplace